George Nugent, 1st Marquess of Westmeath: Family

 Lord Westmeath and Lady Emily divorced in 1827, having separated, been reconciled and then entered a second legal separation.
 Her unsuccessful efforts to obtain custody of her daughter later led her to campaign for reform of the law together with the prominent writer and feminist Caroline Norton.
 He married, secondly, Maria Jervis on 18 February 1858.
 They divorced in 1862.
 He married, lastly, Elizabeth Charlotte Verner, daughter of David Verner and niece of Sir William Verner, 1st Baronet, on 12 July 1864.

 He also had an illegitimate daughter, Eliza Nugent (c.
 1806 - 14 September 1877), who married Alfred Harley, 6th Earl of Oxford and Mortimer.

-Through his other illegitimate daughter, Cecilia Henrietta Nugent (1849-1886), who married Willem Boissevain (1849-1925) he is an ancestor of Annemarie, Duchess of Parma.
+Through his other illegitimate daughter (by Maria Joséphine Touret), Cecilia Henrietta Nugent (1849-1886), who married Willem Boissevain (1849-1925), he is an ancestor of Annemarie, Duchess of Parma.

 Lord Westmeath died in May 1871, aged 85, when the marquessate became extinct.
 His two half-brothers, Robert and Thomas, had predeceased him, without issue.
 He was succeeded in his remaining titles by his kinsman, Anthony Nugent, of the junior branch of the family which had the title Baron Nugent of Riverston.
 The Marchioness of Westmeath died in September 1882.